Using the Find Command in Linux

 $ find /path/to/files* -mtime +5m -exec rm {} \;

-The difference is that rm is now executed for every single file, instead of as many files per batch as your system allows.
+is now executed for every single file, instead of as many files per batch as your system allows.
 Which version you use depends on the command you’re executing on the results.
 If you can use the one with the plus sign, it’s a lot faster!
 That’s because the command is executed on many files at once, saving your OS lots of CPU cycles that are needed to open, start, run, and exit a program.
 However, some commands take just one file at a time and for those, the second version comes to the rescue.

-And again: if you enter man find (or visit the online man page), you’ll get the full documentation.
+(or visit the online man page), you’ll get the full documentation.
 But I’ll admit; I tend to google this stuff too because you generally get useful examples instead of needing to plow through the raw documentation.
 However, always try to understand exactly what it is you’re pasting into your terminal before hitting enter!